-- 1. This guidance is for Mainstream School Sixth Forms for Norfolk students. - 2.
-This top up funding stream from the EFA is for pupils aged 16-18.
-Pupils aged 19 can only access this funding if they have a Learning Difficulty Assessment or an EHCP.
-The definition of a high needs pupil by the EFA is a pupil costing more than £6,000 in support costs. - 3.
+- 1. This guidance is for Mainstream School Sixth Forms for Norfolk students. - This top up funding stream from the ESFA is for students aged 16-18.
+Students aged 19 can only access this funding if they have an EHCP.
+The definition of a high needs student by the ESFA is a student costing more than £6,000 in support costs. - 3.
 All top up funding must be requested by the mainstream school sixth form to Norfolk County Council (NCC) as soon as high needs funding is identified as necessary.
-It is envisaged that the majority of requests for top up funding would be forwarded to NCC by the end of October 2015.
-Any applications after this date will only be considered upon the budget available. - 4.
+It is envisaged that the majority of requests for top up funding would be forwarded to NCC by the end of May. - 4.
 For each individual learner who needs funding above the £6,000 threshold, school sixth forms are required to complete in full the Top Up Request form (Appendix 1), which details a breakdown of support costs.
 The form must be signed by a member of the sixth form's staff. - 5.
 It is intended that the form be retained by the school sixth form as auditable evidence.
 Care should be taken to ensure that planned expenditure does not make disproportionate use of public funds. - 6.
 The Top Up Request Form must be completed at the pre-entry or entry stages of the learning programme, and must reflect, as accurately as possible, the anticipated support costs to be incurred during that academic year. - 7.
 The form is intended to provide a standard framework against which school sixth forms may assess the additional needs of learners with learning difficulties and/or disabilities and the costs of assessing these needs.
 The costs should exclude the costs of staff training. - 8.
 The types of support provided for learners may include the following; - Additional teaching, to provide support in or out of the class. - Other specialist staffing: for example, personal care assistant; mobility assistant; reader; note-taker; amanuensis; in-class support assistant; dedicated technician (for supply, maintenance and training in the use of equipment for learners with disabilities and/or learning difficulties); specialist tutor (for example, teacher of the deaf, or teacher of learners with dyslexia); communication support worker (for example, braillist or support for blind learners); additional tutor support for counselling and guidance for individual learners that relate to their disability; material adaptation worker; or educational psychologist.